KGRN ETF: China Clean Tech ETF | Renewable Energy

 Page 14

-China's energy mix may look dramatically different by 2060, its target for net zero emissions.
+China's energy mix may look dramatically different by 2060, its target year for net-zero emissions.

-China is expected to completely phase out coal and dramatically scale up wind, solar, and nuclear energy.
+China is expected to completely phase out coal and dramatically scale up solar, hydroelectric, and wind energy.

 China's Energy Mix